SwiftCairo/Website/supportes.markdown

 This community has been blessed with generous support from many companies in egypt so far, we're listing them here as a sign of gratitude for their endless help and support!

+You can also support us on Patreon now! <a href="https://www.patreon.com/bePatron?u=28757151" data-patreon-widget-type="become-patron-button">Become a Patron!</a><script async src="https://c6.patreon.com/becomePatronButton.bundle.js"></script>

 <style>
     .cf {
         text-align: center;